natecraddock/website/content/blog/a-more-consistent-language-zig.md

 +++
-title = "A Consistent Developer Experience with Zig" date = 2022-01-12T14:17:42-07:00 draft = false tags = ["plt", "zig", "c"]
+title = "A More Consistent Language with Zig" date = 2022-01-12T14:17:42-07:00 draft = false tags = ["plt", "zig", "c"]